joembedded/JesFs/README.md

 ![LTX Type1500 - An example logger with LTE-M/-NB and SDI-12 sensor bus](Documentation/intent1500.jpg)

 *LTX Type1500 - An example logger with BLE, LTE-M/-NB and SDI-12 sensor bus.
-Also available with: LoRaWan, LTE cat-1, LTE450 (Critical Infrastructure), NTN (Non-terrestrial networks)*
+Also available with: LoRaWAN, LTE cat-1, LTE450 (Critical Infrastructure), NTN (Non-terrestrial networks)*

 Read the full story [📰 How JesFs is used on LTX Type1500](Documentation/Use_JesFs_en.md)